macjohnny/news-documentation/Documentation/AdministratorManual/BestPractice/ClearCache/Index.rst

 This includes the tx_news_domain_model_news records on page 108 (storage page) in the cache lifetime calculation for page 133 (e.g. list view page)

 **Note**: This sets the expiration time of the page cache the moment the page is cached, and this is no re-checked when the page is accessed.
-So you would still need to use it in combination with `TCEMAIN.clearCacheCmd` if you use it on on a page without a News plugin.
+However, due to the cache handling of the tx_news extension, the page cache of any page display news records is cleared when adding / editing news records.